Guide: deny-others rules

 - Start Broad, Permit Specific: It's often easier to define a broader

-.
+enforce: false: When creating newdeny-othersrules or migrating to a Zero Trust model, start withenforce: false.
 This allows Invariant to report "violations" (i.e., traffic that is currently allowed but would be denied by this rule if enforced) without failing your CI/CD pipeline.
-Use thepolicy_violations_unenforced
+Use thepolicy_violations_unenforcedreport to build a backlog of flows to explicitly allow or block. - Be Precise: Ensure your network and service definitions (

-directory) are accurate.
-A typo in an IP address or service name indeny-all-except
+def/directory) are accurate.
+A typo in an IP address or service name indeny-all-exceptcan lead to unintended denials.

 Understanding Violations and policy_details

-rule is violated, it means Invariant found a traffic flow that:
+When a deny-others rule is violated, it means Invariant found a traffic flow that:

 - Matched the

-). - Matched the
+ingress-network(oregress-network). - Matched the

-clause (if specified). - Did not match any flow in
+withinclause (if specified). - Did not match any flow in

-. - Was successfully deliverable through the network.
+deny-all-except.flows. - Was successfully deliverable through the network.

-Key fields in policy_details
+Key fields in policy_details for a deny-others violation:

-: A human-readable summary of the specific example flow that violated the rule.
+ok: false: Indicates a rule violation.flow_str: A human-readable summary of the specific example flow that violated the rule.
 This is the traffic that was permitted but should have been denied according to the rule's logic.- Example:

 tcp src_ip=10.5.5.5 dst_ip=10.1.0.50 dst_port=22